XPixelGroup/ClassSR/README.md

 ```
 2. Download the testing datasets ([DIV8K](https://competitions.codalab.org/competitions/22217#participate)).
 Test8K contains the images (index 1401-1500) from DIV8K.
 Test2K/4K contain the images (index 1201-1300/1301-1400) from DIV8K which are downsampled to 2K and 4K resolution.

+(You need register for the competition (Ntire 2020 was held on 2020, but we can register now), then you can download DIV8K dataset.)

 3. Download [pretrained models](https://drive.google.com/drive/folders/1jzAFazbaGxHb-xL4vmxc-hHbR1J-uek_?usp=sharing) and move them to  `./experiments/pretrained_models/` folder.

 4. Run testing for ClassSR.